MartinezKyle/ParticleSimulation/README.md

 on the project main folder, use the command `java -jar ParticleExplorerServer.jar`

 ### C++ Client
+- Make sure to have `cmake` installed.
 - Run the `requirements.sh` script either by double clicking or typing `sh requirements.sh` in a gitbash terminal.
 - Run the `run_cmake.sh` script file either by double clicking or typing `sh run_cmake.sh` in a gitbash terminal to compile and build the cpp program.
-Make sure to have `cmake` installed.
 - Run the Client by opening the  `ClientServer.exe file` on the `./build/debug/` folder

 *Notes: